torerik123/books/README.md

 ### Search
 When typing in text in the search bar the user will see suggestions as they are typing.
-The database contains only contains 5000 books, so not all books will be available in a search.
+The database only contains 5000 books, so not all books will be available in a search.
 I could have only used Goodreads API or Google books for the search function and have more books available, but I wanted to get more experience with Postgres and SQLalchemy.